 The last but not least is the Trendsetters group.
 These guys are doing the irreplaceable role of keeping the company up to date with the hottest stuff around the corner and on the bleeding edge of technology.
 They also write a lot of the blog posts — if you’re reading this, you’re probably familiar with our amazing blog.
 You can find them surfing around Callstack’s Twitter and Facebook channels, as well as cross-platform development groups.
 They also have kicked off our official YouTube Channelrecently.
 If you’re interested in cross-platform development, make sure not to miss it — great piece of content will be coming your way.
 Stay tuned! 💣🔥

-To sum up: in the end, we have managed to create a great environment to improve the skills of each developer in our company, being a mixture of fun and learning.
+In the end, we managed to create a great environment to improve the skills of each developer in our company, being a mixture of fun and learning.
 But there’s more!
 We just kicked off the non-technical group for other people in the company.
-If you want to know more about it subscribe to our blog and follow us on Twitter — and you won’t miss a thing! 🤙🏻
+If you want to know more about it follow our blog and Twitter — and you won’t miss a thing! 🤙🏻